aarczynski/javamicroservicesdemo/README.md

 # Known issues
 * There are occasional 404s during load tests that should not happen as SQL file imported into DB is used to generate random requests.
 * Prometheus looses data when app is unresponsive.
+* Spring percentile metrics do not work with OTEL Agent.

 # Future plans
 * Prepare local setup using Minikube